muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1562
 * Agent room NOT random.
 What does this do to the distribution.

+# ATTENTION
+* Agent room is NOT random.

+# Next
 * Maybe good idea to take config of 1537 and comnpare against that?

-# Next
 * Same room starts count rausschreiben.
   * Well, I believe we have a problem?
 Houston?
 * See notes to 1537.